Narwallets/narwallets-extension/API-design.md

 ## Design

 We're using a kind of "dependency inversion".
-Instead of the DApp having a "login" button or several "login" buttons, one for each supported wallet, **the connection is initiated by the wallet**.
+Instead of the Web App having a "login" button or several "login" buttons, one for each supported wallet, **the connection is initiated by the wallet**.

 This solves two problems:

 1. Multiple extension wallets: If you have multiple wallets installed, **you choose** which wallet you want to use to "connect" to the web page.
-(Here's an example help page the user is directed to when tries to "login" from the DApp: https://www.narwallets.com/help/connect-to-web-app/.
-There could be a generic help page for DApps directing how to connect each compatible extension-wallet.)
+(Here's an example help page the user is directed to when tries to "login" from the Web App: https://www.narwallets.com/help/connect-to-web-app/.
+There could be a generic help page for Web Apps directing how to connect each compatible extension-wallet.)

-2. The DApp can be "chain and wallet agnostic".
+2. The Web App can be "chain and wallet agnostic".
 Because the connection is initiated from the wallet *and all access to the chain is made through the wallet*, it's easier to make a Web App "chain and wallet agnostic"

 **All access to the chain is made thru the wallet**